alper/alpernl/content/posts/highlights-for-crucial-conversations/index.md

 > Before you begin, examine your motives.
 Ask yourself the Start with Heart questions:
 >
->  â€¢    What do I want for me?
+>  •    What do I want for me?
->  â€¢    What do I want for others?
+>  •    What do I want for others?
->  â€¢    What do I want for the relationship?
+>  •    What do I want for the relationship?

 > Mutual Respect is the continuance condition of dialogue.
 As people perceive that others don’t respect them, the conversation immediately becomes unsafe and dialogue comes to a screeching halt.

 > Ask the following question to determine when Mutual Respect is at risk:
 >
->  â€¢    Do others believe I respect them?
+>  •    Do others believe I respect them?

 > We Start with Heart by committing to stay in the conversation until we invent a solution that serves a purpose we both share.